 Stay away from transaturated fats, they’re not natural.
 They increase inflammation, LDL cholesterol (bad cholesterol), and other diseases.
 Always read your food labels.

-The only way fat can make you fat is if you eat too much of it.
+The only way fat can make you fat is if you eat more than your body can burn.
 Calories in vs calories out!

 Carbs Make You Fat